-The legislative power is represented by a Parliament called [the] National Assembly.

-The members of the National Assembly bear the title of Deputy.
+The legislative power is represented by a Parliament composed of two Chambers: the National Assembly and the Senate.

-They are elected for a duration of five years by direct universal suffrage.
+The members of the National Assembly have the title of Deputy.
+They are elected for a term of five years by direct universal suffrage.